carpentries-incubator/data-science-ai-senior-researchers/_episodes/07-practical-considerations-results.md

 Just like any other statistical analysis, ML results comprise of presenting certain metrics to assess the utility of a model.
 Supervised learning optimizes against a ground truth and so we can use metrics such as accuracy and sensitivity where the goal is to achieve 100% in such metric.
 Unsupervised learning is more nuanced because we don't have aground truth - while we optimize against the total sum of squared error (and the many other variations on this theme), we often have to rely on exploratory analyses in conjunction with our use case to decide what an optimum number of clusters are.

+## Exercise
+- Discuss with your colleagues which of the Supervised and Unsupervised Analyses might be applied to answer a research question in your field.
+- What are the respective limitations and possible misinterpretations?"